NVIDIA-AI-IOT/jetson-pose-container/README.md

 ## Output

 > PLANNED
-- ZMQ message (json format to be definned) publishing all the keypoints
+- ZMQ message (json format to be defined) publishing all the keypoints